 The four-year EM residency curriculum is designed to take advantage of the abundant resources at Harborview Medical Center, University of Washington Medical Center, Seattle Children’s Hospital, Valley Medical Center, and the University of Washington School of Medicine.
 The EM residents will spend the majority of their time at Harborview Medical Center while on ED and off-service months.

-The resident schedule consists of 27 emergency department months, 5+ ICU months, 1 ultrasound month, 1 toxicology month, and 4 months dedicated for further career development, tailored to the individual resident.
+The resident schedule consists of 27 emergency department months, 5+ ICU months, 1 ultrasound month, 1 toxicology month, and 4 months dedicated to further career development, tailored to the individual resident.

 The EM residency also includes an extensive EMS curriculum which is integrated throughout the 4 years.